stamcenter/ml-inference/README.md

   --num_runs NUM_RUNS  Number of times to run steps 4-9 (default: 1)
-  --seed SEED          Random seed for dataset and query generation --clrtxt CLRTXT      Specify with 1 if to rerun the cleartext computation --remote             When enabled, the harness dispatches execution to the submission_remote/ directory and dditional client–server communication steps are executed
+  --seed SEED          Random seed for dataset and query generation --clrtxt CLRTXT      Specify with 1 if to rerun the cleartext computation --remote             Specify if to run in remote-backend mode
 ```

 The single instance runs the inference for a single input and verifies the correctness of the obtained label compared to the ground-truth label.